weaversa/cryptol-course/INSTALL.md

 (Windows), then run Cryptol via a locally installed binary or Docker image.
 We'll use [labs/Demos/OneTimePad.md](labs/Demos/OneTimePad.md) as an example.
-The literate document can be provided as a parameter when starting the Cryptol intepreter:
+The literate document can be provided as a parameter when starting the Cryptol interpreter:

 ```sh
 .../cryptol-course$ cryptol labs/Demos/OneTimePad.md